Who are we and how did we get here?

 Chris’s creative and practical input was invaluable in achieving the stunning space that we have today and he continues to develop The Husbandry School grounds into functional space with expanding opportunities.

-Edward is a maker and doer, inspired by his surroundings and traditional craft techniques.
+Ed is a maker and doer, inspired by his surroundings and traditional craft techniques.
 He builds log cabins, works with anything woodland based and tans, dyes and works his own leather.

 The land and how the land is managed has always been a part of his life; growing up in the heart of the countryside and being a free-range child allowed him to observe and actively be involved in the landscape.

 “Being part of the Husbandry School has opened my eyes to the way we approach not only land, but also the people that live within it.
+Breaking down barriers in order to build friendships and understanding.
+Working alongside Jonty, Carole and the team gives me great reward, knowing that the work we do today will benefit tomorrow.”

 Rosie